 Temporary storage is the situation of non-European Union goods temporarily stored under customs supervision.
-The goods are in temporary storage from the moment you present them to customs until you place them under a customs procedure (for example, release for free circulation), re-export or destroy them.
+The goods are in temporary storage from the moment you present them to customs until you:

 How to apply for an authorisation